SabrinaMillerSM/DataAnalystAppMatlab/README.md

 ---

 ## License
-This project is licensed under the **MIT License** – see the [LICENSE](https://github.com/SabrinaMillerSM/DataAnalystAppMatlab/edit/main/License) file for details.
+This project is licensed under the Proprietary License.
+For details, see the full [LICENSE](https://github.com/SabrinaMillerSM/DataAnalystAppMatlab/blob/main/LICENSE) file.

 ---